 Tell us how the Cathedral to Green or the Heart of the School inspired a new view of building.

-The heart of the school is our main building and yes, some refer to it as the bamboo cathedral.
+The heart of the school is our main building and yes, some refer to it like the bamboo cathedral.
 This huge structure uses six kilometres of bamboo poles and consists of three intersecting towers of three stories each.
 It has no walls or windows and relies on natural light and ventilation.
 We try to minimize our carbon footprint.
 The shape of all our structures is curving and organic.
 We are literally an ‘out of the box’ school.

 What is the Green School effect?